By Michelle Mielly

 For Dawkins, memes were discrete units of cultural inheritance (gossip, images, fashion fads, catchphrases) that, by virtue of their rapid dissemination and adoption, drive cultural evolution, just as genes propel forth our biology.

 In other words, memes can change the world with “likes” and “shares”.

-There’s even a field dedicated to their study: memetics considers how certain cultural artefacts go “viral”.
+There’s even a field dedicated to their study: memetics considers how certain cultural artifacts go “viral”.
 Mentally and socially “contagious”, memes provide immediate, visual expressions of our common humanity as they jump from brain to brain.

 Since memes are simplified versions of reality, their intended meaning can be easily subverted or simplified to serve a new political purpose.
-Hitler’s appropriation of the sacred Hindu swastika, which symbolised well-being, is a prime example.
+Hitler’s appropriation of the sacred Hindu swastika, which symbolized well-being, is a prime example.

 Once the brain makes the memetic association, it’s next to impossible for it to restore the original content.
-What traveller doesn’t think of the Nazis when they see swastikas at holy sites across Southeast Asia?
+What traveler doesn’t think of the Nazis when they see swastikas at holy sites across Southeast Asia?

 This is how memes are helping to redraw the boundaries of what constitutes acceptable political discourse, particularly since the 2016 US presidential election, when meme wars raged between left and right.

 These online battles, which continue today in America, skewering everyone from the news network CNN to Trump supporters and Hillary enthusiasts, came to France, too, just in time for its 2017 election season.